khaptonstall/HueExpression/README.md

 ## Setup

 1. Clone this repo
-2. Run `pod install`
-3. In Xcode, open `ServerController.swift` and replace `hueBridgeIP` with this IP address (see below)
+2. In Xcode, open `ServerController.swift` and replace `hueBridgeIP` with this IP address (see below)
-4. In Xcode, open `ServerController.swift` and replace `hueUsername` with your authenticated username (see below)
+3. In Xcode, open `ServerController.swift` and replace `hueUsername` with your authenticated username (see below)
 4. Run the app to your iPhone X

 #### Getting Your Bridge's IP